 The hardier greens, like kale, chard, and collards, are superb sources of highly absorbable calcium, a perk that’s especially valuable to vegans.

-When it comes to nutrition, leafy greens often top lists of most nutritious veggies, and for good reason.
+When it comes to nutritional value, leafy greens often top lists of nutritional powerhouses, for good reason.
 These green wonders offer numerous benefits, including these:

-- Leafy greens are good sources of vitamins, notably folic acid (a B vitamin), vitamin A, and vitamin C. They’re a particularly notable source of vitamin K, which is essential to good bone health.
+- Leafy greens are good sources of vitamins, notably folic acid (one of the B vitamins), vitamin A, and vitamin C. They’re a particularly notable source of vitamin K, which is essential to good bone health.

 - They’re also a rich source of minerals, including potassium, magnesium, and iron.